8th World Down Syndrome Congress in Singapore's speech

 good thing that my parents published this book.

 I also hope to work with handicapped children.
-I have a lot
+I have a lot of dreams.

 People have a shallow view and prejudice against Down's syndrome